Skip to main content

 • API - create sequences with SMS steps (type: "sms" with text in Create Sequence steps, branch paths, and insertSteps), edit existing SMS steps with smsSteps in Update Sequence, draft copy with Generate SMS, check readiness with Get SMS Settings, and verify end to end with Send Test SMS

-• CLI - sequenzy sms settings shows add-on status, credits, and numbers; sequenzy sms send-test sends a real test message; sequenzy generate sms "<prompt>" drafts message variants; SMS steps work in sequenzy sequences create --steps-*, update --insert-steps-*, and update --sms-steps-*
+• CLI - sequenzy sms settings shows add-on status, credits, and numbers (with their labels and prefix overrides), sequenzy sms label sets or clears a label, and sequenzy sms update edits a number’s label and brand prefix override in one call; sequenzy sms send-test sends a real test message; sequenzy generate sms "<prompt>" drafts message variants; SMS steps work in sequenzy sequences create --steps-*, update --insert-steps-*, and update --sms-steps-*

 • Outbound webhooks - subscribe to sms.sent, sms.delivered, sms.failed, and sms.opted_out events (included in the default event set for new webhooks) to track SMS delivery from your own systems; see Outbound Webhooks